 Talking things through

 We feel that it’s important to talk about our feelings and what’s going on for us.
 Sharing worries and concerns can be helpful for our wellbeing.
 Sometimes speaking with a trusted adult, such as a relative, teacher or youth worker who can listen and support us can be really helpful.
-You could also contact us here at Childline.
+You could also contact us at Childline.
 We are here 24 hours a day, 7 days a week.
-You can contact us by calling 1800 66 66 66 or via online chat at www.childline.ie.
+You can get in touch by calling 1800 66 66 66 or via online chat at www.childline.ie.
 We’re here to listen to whatever is going on for you.

-Remember you are not alone and Childline are always on hand to listen; no problem is too big or too small.
+Remember you are not alone and Childline is always on hand to listen; no problem is too big or too small.